India's economy deep in 'Modi-made crisis': Cong on rising gold loans

 New Delhi, Mar 4 (PTI) The Congress on Tuesday flagged the issue of rise in gold loans and claimed that the Indian economy is "deep in a Modi-made crisis".

-Congress general secretary in-charge communications cited the February RBI data and pointed out that gold loans had jumped a whopping 71.3%.
+Congress general secretary in-charge communications Jairam Ramesh cited the February RBI data and pointed out that gold loans had jumped a whopping 71.3%.

 "India's economy is deep in a Modi-made crisis.
 Recall that by 2024, widespread and persistent economic stagnation had resulted in a 300% growth in gold loans in just 5 years.
 Gold loans crossed the Rs.
 1 lakh crore mark for the first time ever," Ramesh said on X.